ASP Summer ACE Program

 Course Meeting Times

-- Weekly recitation sessions with Undergraduate Learning Assistants and MSU staff for 90 minutes (Wednesdays OR Thursdays between 5:30PM and 8:00PM ET)
+- Weekly discussion + intergroup dialogue sessions with Undergraduate Learning Assistants and MSU staff (Thursdays 6:30-8:30 p.m.
+ET)

 All class sessions as posted are required to participate in ACE with limited exception.